GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Compare and Contrast Worksheets

 If you ask students to compare summer and winter, many will find it pretty easy.
 For instance, summer is warm and winter is cold.
-Also, the Fourth of July happens in summer while Christmas happens in winter.
-However, some may have trouble finding several ways on how they are alike outside of being seasons.
+Also, the Fourth of July falls in summer, while Christmas falls in winter.
+However, some may have trouble finding several ways they are alike beyond being seasons.
 This is the same difficulty that can happen if students are asked to compare and contrast crocodiles and alligators.
-When two items or objects are not strikingly similar or different, a deep level of comparison can be challenging.
-Therefore, it is important to practice this skill in a variety of ways such as with compare and contrast worksheets.
+When two items or objects are not strikingly similar or different, making a deep comparison can be challenging.
+Therefore, it is important to practice this skill in a variety of ways, such as through compare-and-contrast worksheets.
 Truly, it is a skill that people use almost daily without even realizing it.
 Thus, it is so important to learn and practice!

 Effective Ways to Teach Compare and Contrast